Why the Weeks Rocking Chair is so Comfortable

 We discovered the curve for the back splats (the four vertical back supports) by trial and error--many trials, much error.
 For people short and tall, this curve supports the natural curvature of the spine.
 How can that be?
 An orthopedic surgeon visiting the shop said, "We humans are not nearly so different from the bottom of the coccyx to the top of the lumbar as our overall height would suggest."
 That made sense of it.

-We tried flexible splats, but found that the best support and comfort came from the correct curve, not a changing one.
+We tried flexible splats, but found that, for all the possible uses of the chair, the best support and comfort came from the correct curve, not a changing one.

 Your two large back muscles run up the two center splats to be gently massaged by rocking.